mspnp/go-batcher/README.md

 :information_source: There is a full sample in the [sample](/sample) folder.

+There are some additional commands that can be executed on Batcher, including...

+- __Pause()__: This allows you to pause the main processing loop for Batcher.
+For instance, no batches will be flushed, no audits will be performed, etc.

+- __Flush()__: You may call Flush() to queue a manual flush.
+It will be processed immediately, but the Flush() method is not blocking.

 ## Batcher Configuration

 Creating a new Batcher with all defaults looks like this...